Skip to content

 The agreement is initially valid for five years and is valued at $300 million annually.
 This means the total sum is expected to reach a staggering $1.5 billion, according to unnamed insiders.
 This deal makes the series one of the most valuable TV brands worldwide.

-Official statements are not yet available, and the industry magazine “Variety” has made inquiries but received no responses.
+Official statements are not yet available; the industry magazine “Variety” has made inquiries but received no responses.
 This could be because the deal is reportedly not yet finalized.

 More “South Park” Only for Paramount+ Customers

-Currently, “South Park” is available in Germany on Paramount+, Joyn, and Pluto TV for free.
-With the new deal, this is likely to change soon, and “South Park” will only be available on Paramount+.
+Currently, “South Park” is available in Germany on Paramount+ as well as Joyn and Pluto TV for free.
+With the new deal, this is likely to change soon, and “South Park” will only be available on “Paramount+.”
 For fans, the subscription will be worth it, as Parker and Stone have agreed to produce ten new episodes per year as part of the deal.

 For “South Park,” the agreement marks a homecoming.
 Paramount, through its TV channel Comedy Central, has always been the original home of the series.
 However, in 2019, previous Paramount managers licensed it to HBO Max while Paramount+ was still in development.
 When the in-house service launched, “South Park” was missing as a flagship.
 The HBO deal ended in June.